Thewbi/armos/LessonXX_USB/README.md

 ### memcpy, MemoryCopy

-loops over the amounts of bytes specified in the length parameter and copies the source byte to the destination bytes.
+Loops over the amounts of bytes specified in the length parameter and copies the source byte to the destination bytes.
 Source and destination are addresses specified as parameters.

 The method is very straight-forwared.
 Usually copying individual bytes is very slow compared to buffered transfers where blocks of memory are copied.
 This method could probably be optimised.